Security of device-independent quantum key distribution protocols: a review

-\cite{kaur_2020} showed that for an i.i.d.~device characterised by the correlation $P(a,b|x,y)$, the quantum intrinsic nonlocality $N^{Q}(\sA;\sB)_P$ gives a protocol-independent upper bound on the secret key rate that can be achieved using a large family of DI-QKD protocols (against a quantum adversary).
+\cite{kaur_2020} showed that, for an i.i.d.~device characterised by the correlation $P(a,b|x,y)$, the quantum intrinsic nonlocality $N^{Q}(\sA;\sB)_P$ gives a protocol-independent upper bound on the secret key rate that can be achieved using a large family of DI-QKD protocols (against a quantum adversary).
 The family of protocols to which this bound applies includes those that use pre-processing and advantage distillation, but is restricted to protocols where the measurement choices are announced and the secret key is extracted from the measurement outcomes.
-This covers the majority of existing DI-QKD protocols, but there are some exceptions, such as protocols where the secret key is extracted from the measurement choices (inputs) instead \cite{DIQKDmeasureinput}.
+This covers the majority of existing DI-QKD protocols, but there are some exceptions, such as protocols where the secret key is extracted from the measurement settings (inputs) instead~\cite{DIQKDmeasureinput}.

-Note that as we are concerned about upper bounds, one does not need to exactly solve the infimum in the definition~\eqref{def_intr_nonlocality} --- any feasible $\rho_{ABE}$ in Eq.~\eqref{eq: feasible states} will yield a valid upper bound.
+Note that as we are concerned about upper bounds, one does not need to exactly solve for the infimum in the definition~\eqref{eq: intrinsic nonlocality} --- any feasible $\rho_{ABE}$ in Eq.~\eqref{eq: feasible states} will yield a valid upper bound (although $P(x,y)$ will still have to be optimised).
 This is helpful, as this optimisation problem may be difficult to solve.